sfmccourt/mockups/readme.txt

 -  then click on Git Log to see a log mockup
 -  click on the annotated commit link to see the commit page.

-In order to highlight areas in your map:
-- copy-paste 3 scripts from any other .html file
+When creating a new mockup copy 3 scripts from any existing html file and paste them at the bottom of your html.
-- add 'class="map"' attribute to your image ('img')